jeohyn/Basic-data_analysis_machine_learning/README.md

 very first of a data analysis

+# source
-# source(I studied from these websites, and codes that I upload are programmed these website operators.
+●I studied from these websites, and codes that I upload are programmed these website operators.

 *reinforcement learning
 The source of codes and explanation is http://hunkim.github.io/ml/